orchestracities/ngsi-timeseries-api/docs/manuals/admin/grafana.md

 Having your datasource setup, you can start using it in the different visualisation widgets.

-The following is an example of a Graph using a Crate datasource.
+The following is an example of a Graph using a CrateDB datasource.
 Note the selection of the datasource (called CrateDB in this case), as well as the specification of the table in the *from* field.
 Note that the table is referenced as *schema.tablename* (e.g: *doc.etairqualityobserved*)